 The Master of Arts in Mathematics with a concentration in Teaching is designed to produce a mathematics specialist with expertise in grades K-12 mathematics teaching and learning.
-The Master of Science in Research Statistics (a) provides students with the specific skills needed to understand and work in an increasingly complex global workplace; (b) enables students to become more effective, mature scholars: and (c) develops a well-rounded perspective of mathematics and its role in a variety of venues.
-The department also supports a concentration in Mathematics Education for the Doctor of Philosophy in Education.
+The Master of Science in Research Statistics (a) provides students with the specific skills needed to understand and work in an increasingly complex global workplace; (b) enables students to become more effective, mature scholars; and (c) develops a well-rounded perspective of mathematics and its role in a variety of venues.